GabrielOnDelphi/Delphi-LightSaber/README.md

 **Description**

 This repository contains a group of general-purpose Delphi libraries, that make your life easier.
-The library wants to be a lightweight replacement for the mammoth Delphi Jedi library.
+The library wants to be a lightweight replacement for the mammoth Jedi library.
 Simple, crystal clear, non-obfuscated, fully commented and curated code.
 No (direct) external dependencies.
 More than 15 years of development have been put in this library.